rage/java-programming/data/week2/3-repeating.md

 <programming-exercise name="Only positives">

-Write a program that asks the user for numbers.
-If the number is negative (smaller than zero), the program prints for user "Unsuitable number" and asks the user for a new number.
+Write a program that asks the user for round numbers (integers).
+If the number is negative (smaller than zero), the program prints to the user "Unsuitable number" and asks the user for a new number.
 If the number is zero, the program exits the loop.
 If the number is positive, the program prints the number to the power of two.

 <sample-output>